IanMercer/pi-sniffer/README.md

 * Simplicity: do one thing well, no frills

 # status
-This is an initial very rough commit and proof of concept.
-I have copied in the essential source and header files to make it compile and run without any external dependencies.
+This is an early proof of concept.
+It includes the essential source and header files to make it compile and run without any external dependencies.
 There is a `build.sh` file that builds and runs the code.
 The MQTT topic prefix is hard-coded but the MQTT server IP (or FQDN) and port are configurable.
+It now sends an approximate distance topic instead of an RSSI topic.
+The environment value (2.0-4.0) will be configurable later for indoor / outdoor scenarios.

 # plans
 * Look into pairing iPhones to eliminate random mac addresses